Visit Trentham Gardens all year round

 We are an award winning garden which in 2013 won the Enjoy Staffordshire Tourism Gold Award, in 2015 we were awarded a Gold Accolade by Visit England and in September 2010, the Gardens won one of the most prestigious European gardening awards, for the “Restoration, Enhancement or Development of a Historic Park or Garden”.
 What matters most of all is what our visitors think and we’re delighted that they voted us BBC Countryfile’s Garden of the Year 2015.

 The show gardens offer further inspiration to gardeners on a more domestic scale.

-Trentham isn’t just a great garden, it’s a garden great enough to have fairies living in it!
+We all know that fairies live at the bottom of the garden, and Trentham Gardens is no exception!
 Take the fairy trail and keep your eyes peeled as you walk around our beautiful mile long lake, and through the woodland, maze and gardens where the fairies live.

 There’s also the exciting adventure playground where children can tackle the assault course, fly down the zip wire, get creative in the sand pits, climb the nets, test their driving skills or get lost in the hide and speak maze.

-During the spring, summer and autumn months you can go naked from the knees down on our barefoot walk, take a trip across the lake on the Miss Elizabeth or take a miniature train ride as it travels along the lakeside.
+During the spring, summer and autumn months you can go naked from the knees down on our barefoot walk, take a trip across the lake on the Miss Elizabeth or take a miniature train ride as it travels along the lakeside too.
 With all this going on Trentham Gardens is the perfect place to keep the kids active in the school holidays.